BTNeandertha1/BTDiablo/README.md

 # Patch Notes XXIII
 - Fixed a bug where the Horadric Cube inventory was too big
+- Fixed a bug where Misc items were too big for their slots
 - Optimized Town destinations for Act 2-5
 - Buffed Crafting greatly
 - Buffed Many Uniques and Set Items